orbitdb-archive/orbit/README.md

   + http://stackoverflow.com/questions/8966740/how-to-host-google-web-fonts-on-my-own-server
 - flashing "Anonymous" user name for a known user
 - bug: slow internet makes the app respond slower (how ui elements appear, sending messages feedback delay, etc.)
-- bug: saw ENOENT / file not found error message after login once in electron app (see bug notes for the stacktrace)
-- "Incorrect password" should be red
 - subcomandante needs to be platform-agnostic (remove #!/usr/bin/env node)
 - bug: when node who posted head is offline and nobody else has the head hash, whole channel gets fckd
 - convert MessageStore (UI) to ES6